dblodorn/SSG-DB13/README.md

 This SSG uses pug for templating - sass for styleeeing - JS grooveeeying.
 JS bundling is handled through webpack, all the other build automation is done with gulp.
 It creates a static site in another folder.
 WOW!!!!!!!

 ### Some fun stuff:
 -  Use a JSON file to define variables that be used in SASS, JS, and even Templates! 🔮  - in this case its called... _vars.json

+### Commands you gotta run:

     # install dependencies
     npm install